Sonnet 579

 Locked in that precious vault where memories lie,

-That first worn blush still smites upon my eye.
+Your first glimpsed blush still smites upon my eye.

 To me you shine as bright as grace may glow